-We propose an exploratory clinical study (NEURO-CARD-2) that employs simultaneous functional near-infrared spectroscopy (fNIRS) and electrocardiography (ECG) to investigate interhemispheric dysfunction in the dorsolateral prefrontal cortex (DLPFC) and its relationship with autonomic sympathetic activation in women with recurrent pregnancy loss (RPL) and comorbid anxiety.
-Using a standardized multisensory aversive emotional stimulation paradigm, the study will assess cortical and cardiac responses within the framework of the Brain-Heart-Emotion interaction model.
-The objective is to identify neurobiological signatures underlying emotion-autonomic dysregulation in this population, thereby informing future development of precision-targeted interventions.
+This exploratory clinical study, NEURO-CARD-2, will use simultaneous functional near-infrared spectroscopy (fNIRS) and electrocardiography (ECG) to investigate interhemispheric dysfunction in the dorsolateral prefrontal cortex (DLPFC) and its association with autonomic sympathetic activation in women with recurrent pregnancy loss (RPL) and comorbid anxiety.
+Using a standardized multisensory aversive emotional stimulation paradigm, the study will assess cortical and cardiac responses within a Brain-Heart-Emotion interaction framework.
+The objective will be to identify neurobiological signatures of emotion-autonomic dysregulation in this population and to inform the future development of precision-targeted interventions.

 Study Type